 Hirschsprung Disease

 Definitive diagnosis requires a surgical or suction biopsy of the rectum and then surgical biopsies to map the extent of disease and thus plan surgical treatment.

-Genetic testing is not routine but may be done if evaluation shows manifestations of a genetic syndrome or in cases of total colonic aganglionosis.
+Genetic testing is not routine but may be performed if evaluation shows manifestations of a genetic syndrome or in cases of total colonic aganglionosis.

+Hirschsprung Disease